The current intensity is the electrical charge that passes through a section of the conductor per second.

 With this definition, we can say that an electric current has an intensity of 1 amp when a load of 1 colombium passes through a section of the conductor in 1 second.

 The intensity of an electric current is measured with the galvanometer.
-For a correct measurement, the galvanometer must be placed in series with the electrical conductor whose intensity is to be measured.
+For a correct measurement, the galvanometer must be placed in series with the electrical conductor whose amperage is to be measured.

-The movement of these electrical charges is carried out with a certain speed.
+The electrical charges move at a certain speed.
 We consider any section located at a point between the two extremes.
-A certain number of electrons per second will pass through this section.
-Which is the same: a certain amount of electricity per second.
+A certain number of electrons per second will pass through this section, which is the same: a certain amount of electricity per second.

-That amount of electricity per second is called the intensity of the electric current expressed in amps.
+That amount of electric power per second is called the intensity of the electric current expressed in amps.